 Pros

-- All-in-one platform: legal research, document review, and templates in one subscription
+- All-in-one platform: research, document review, drafting, and e-signature in one subscription

 - Covers 38+ countries, rare at this price point for cross-border corporate work